beginning of content

 Self-care at home

-There are some things you may wish to try at home.
+There are some things you can try at home.
 These include:

 Medicines for premature ejaculation

-You can buy a local anaesthetic spray at your pharmacy without prescription.
-You spray it on the head of your penis 10 minutes before having sex.
+You can buy a local anaesthetic (numbing) spray at your pharmacy without a prescription.
+You can spray it on the head of your penis 10 minutes before having sex.

-It's important that you follow the instructions for use.
+It is important that you follow the instructions for use.
 You should also be aware that the spray may rub off on your partner.
-This can cause a short-term reduction in sensation.
+This can cause a short-term decrease in sensation (feeling).

 Other treatment options

-Counselling can help you identify any underlying psychological, sexual or relationship issues.
-It can also help improve other problems related to premature ejaculation, such as anxiety.
+Counselling can help you look for underlying issues.
+These may be psychological, sexual or related to relationships.
+It can also help with other issues such as anxiety.

 There are techniques that can help someone 'unlearn' the habit of premature ejaculation.
-Sex therapists can advise on the techniques available to do this.
-They include the 'stop-start' technique and the 'squeeze' technique.
+Sex therapists can advise on the techniques available.

 Can premature ejaculation be prevented?